 In early August of 2017 the SEC made it clear that in most cases Initial Coin Offerings are considered by the SEC to be securities transactions, so the existing body of SEC regulations apply fully to them.

 There are three primary SEC Regulations that are well suited to raising capital through the sale of securities to investors online.
 They are Reg D 506C, Reg S and Regulation A+.
 These rule systems are used widely and are well understood.
-Either one of them can be used with ICOs, as long as the ICOs are carefully developed with compliance to these rules built in.
-Reg A+ is a more natural fit because it allows investors of all wealth levels anywhere in the world to invest, which is one of the highly appealing aspects of ICOs.
+Either one of them can be used with STOs, as long as the STOs are carefully developed with compliance to these rules built in.
+Reg A+ is a more natural fit because it allows investors of all wealth levels anywhere in the world to invest, which is one of the highly appealing aspects of STOs.

 In the investment process, companies can use the usual Smart Contracts, and convertible notes can be used to raise investment capital before the tokens have been completed.